Dead Space: Liberation: Synopsis

 Liberation is set prior to the events of Dead Space 3.
 In the Dead Space universe, by the 26th century humanity is under attack from the Markers, manmade copies of an alien artifact that reanimate corpses as violent monsters called Necromorphs.
 While EarthGov tries to contain the crisis and exploit the Markers for their energy, the Church of Unitology works to further the Markers' work, believing them divine.
 The protagonist is John Carver, a disillusioned EarthGov soldier stationed on the planet Uxor; his estranged wife Damara and their child are also stationed on Uxor, with Damara working at a Marker facility.
 During a patrol round the Marker facility while talking with Damara, Carver watches as an EMP attack disables the fields stopping the Marker's Necromorph signal from spreading.
 Carver returns in search of his family, but is captured and tortured by the Circle, a group of militant Unitologist extremists led by Jacob Danik who arranged the attack.

 Carver breaks free, but finds the facility's residents including his family turned into Necromorphs.
 After killing his mutated family, he breaks down and almost kills himself before being contacted by Ellie Langford, a former acquaintance who was working with Damara on the Marker research, contained in a hidden device.
 Carver agrees to retrieve the device, intending to use the information to lure out the Circle, but ends up cornered with Ellie.
 They are rescued by Ellie's ally Captain Robert Norton, who flies them to Ptolemy Station on the Eudora.
 En route, Ellie explains the Markers' role in the Necromorph outbreaks, and that Damara discovered a master signal being relayed by the Markers.
-They discover on Ptolemy Station the coordinates of the planet Tau Volantis, where a Marker infection was stopped by unknown forces.
+They discover on Ptolemy Station the coordinates of the planet Tau Volantis, where a Marker infection was stopped by unknown means.
 They are forced to destroy Ptolemy Station and flee when Danik's forces pursue them.
-They next head for Keyhole Station, where a ShockRing transport can take them to Tau Volantis.
+They head to Keyhole Station, where a ShockRing transport can take them to Tau Volantis.

 Ellie unsuccessfully tries to decipher the signal data; her suggestion to contact Isaac Clarke for help is refused by Norton, who fears his involvement will expose them, is wary of any survivor of a Marker incident, and remains jealous of Isaac's former relationship with Ellie.
 Norton is also antagonistic towards Carver, seeing him as similar to Isaac.
 The group arrive to find Keyhole Station overrun by Necromorphs, which kill many of Norton's team.
 The three are briefly separated when Danik's forces attack the Eudora.
 Norton and Carver reunite and settle their differences, while Ellie meets with members of Keyhole Station and acquires the means of travelling through the ShockRing to Tau Volantis.
 As Norton uses Keyhole Station's weapons to fend off the Circle, Ellie transports to Tau Volantis and destroys the ShockRing, the resultant shockwave disabling the Circle's fleet.
 Her final request to Carver and Norton is to fetch Isaac so he can decipher the Marker data and find her on Tau Volantis.